- Future Students

 Total credits for above major: 43 or 48 credits

-All candidates for certifcation must pass the WEST-E subject matter test to receive an endorsement for certifcation purposes.
+All candidates for certifcation must pass the WEST-E/NES subject matter test to receive an endorsement for certifcation purposes.
 For complete certification requirements refer to the Department of Education.
 Course prerequisites may also apply.

-- Possess a deep understanding of how students learn mathematics and of the pedagogical knowledge specific to mathematics teaching and learning.
+- Demonstrate and apply in the classroom a deep understanding of how students learn mathematics and of the pedagogical knowledge specific to mathematics teaching and learning.